You are here

 Legislative Authority for Results Matter

-CDE is required to report annually to the Colorado General Assembly and the Office of Special Education Programs on the outcomes of children served by Colorado Preschool Program and Preschool Special Education funding.
-CDE aggregates or combines outcome data from the early childhood assessments to report on the effectiveness of the programs that utilize public funds.
-Below are the relevant statutes that apply.
+CDE is required to report annually to the Office of Special Education Programs (OSEP) at the United States Department of Education on the outcomes of preschool children served under the Individuals with Disabilities Education Act (IDEA).
+CDE uses preschool outcome data from the approved early childhood assessments for Results Matter to report on the effectiveness of the programs that serve children who have Individualized Education Programs (IEPs).

-PL 108-446 The Individuals with Disabilities Education Improvement Act of 2004
+PL 108-446 The Individuals with Disabilities Education Improvement Act (IDEA) of 2004

 - In accordance with 20 U.S.C.
 1416(b)(1), not later than 1 year after the date of enactment of the Individuals with Disabilities Education Improvement Act of 2004, each State must have in place a performance plan that evaluates the State’s efforts to implement the requirements and purposes of Part B and describe how the State will improve such implementation.
 This plan is called the Part B State Performance Plan (Part B – SPP).

 - In accordance with 20 U.S.C.
 1416(b)(2)(C)(ii) the State shall report annually to the public on the performance of each local educational agency located in the State on the targets in the State’s performance plan.